canonical-web-and-design/django-blueprint/README.md

+- Instructions for cloning and pushing
+- Instructions for pushing to qa ?
 - Customise README from README.template.md
-- Add any QA or live URLs to settings.py